MV10/mv10.github.io/_posts/2018-08-07-serialization-encapsulated-enumeration-classes.md

 Bite the bullet.
 Silver bullets.
 Shiny silver.
 Reflective...
 Reflection!
 Get it?
 I'm a programmer, not a stand-up comic.

 The solution was to implement a single deserializer that uses reflection to find a match.
+Reflection also has a reputation for performance issues but in my experience it isn't nearly as bad as the performance hit from using the DLR.
+(Virtually all off-the-shelf serialization options rely on reflection, for obvious reasons.)

-But before we look at the reflection code, we'll lay the groundwork to use that code.
-We'll take a look at the class derived from `JsonConverter`.
-It implements three methods, and classes that depend upon it reference the converter with a class attribute.
-The conversion class needs a simple interface which is also shown below.
+The class derived from `JsonConverter` implements three methods, and classes that depend upon it reference the converter with a class attribute.
+The converter needs the dependent classes to implement a simple interface which is also shown below.

 ```c#
 public interface IEnumerationJson